 Best Hidden Treasure: Costa d’Este, Vero Beach

 If you know, you know.
-Florida connoisseurs have long hailed Vero Beach as a quiet hideaway, and this stunning oceanfront property is one of the region’s most exclusive resorts—and did we mention it’s owned by Grammy award-winning musician Gloria Estefan and her husband?
+Florida connoisseurs have long hailed Vero Beach as a quiet hideaway.
+This stunning oceanfront property is one of the region’s most exclusive resorts—and did we mention it’s owned by Grammy award-winning musician Gloria Estefan and her husband?

-The overall vibe is clean and contemporary, with many of the guest rooms finished with teak furnishings and spacious marble bathrooms, and much of the same art that adorns the hotel’s walls are also found in Estefan’s home.
+The overall vibe is clean and contemporary, with many of the guest rooms finished with teak furnishings and spacious marble bathrooms.
+It's even been rumored that much of the same art that adorns the hotel’s walls are also found in Estefan’s home.

 Pull up a lounge chair by the oceanfront pool and work on your tan, or opt for a snorkeling excursion or an afternoon of ocean kayaking.

 Best Newcomer: Isla Bella Beach Resort, Marathon

-It’s a whole new era for Florida Keys travel thanks to this surprisingly luxurious mid-Keys resort that opened in 2019.
-Perched on 24 oceanfront acres, there is over a mile of pristine white sand beach right outside your door, and every single room comes with both an expansive outdoor terrace and sweeping ocean view, so you can fall asleep and wake up to the gentle sound of waters lapping the shore.
+It's a whole new era for Florida Keys travel thanks to this surprisingly luxurious mid-Keys resort that opened in 2019.
+Perched on 24 oceanfront acres, there's over a mile of pristine white sand beach right outside your door.
+Every single room comes with both an expansive outdoor terrace and sweeping ocean view, so you can fall asleep and wake up to the gentle sound of waters lapping the shore.

 Adventure awaits around every corner, from fishing charters departing from the resort’s marina to guided kayak expeditions through mangrove forests.
-The spa is basically its own adventure, too, offering luxe treatments like the “From Earth to Heaven Massage,” a two-hour treatment that combines a skin conditioning body wrap with a hot stone and bamboo massage, facial mask, and foot scrub.
+The spa is its own adventure, too, offering luxe treatments like the “From Earth to Heaven Massage,” a two-hour treatment that combines a skin conditioning body wrap with a hot stone and bamboo massage, facial mask, and foot scrub.

 And of course, the best thing of all is to kick back and relax—with a beach bar, five pools, and plenty of private shoreline, it’s easy for the two of you to find somewhere private for a few moments of solitude.